ChrisOspina/Contact-Manager-Assessment/readme.md

+//TODO: Revise Markdown file to reflect your changes.

 # Contact Manager
 This solution contains an easy to use and simple contact manager.
 It also works well on mobile devices!